joinpursuit/ios-structs-classes-lab/README.md

  ["red": 0.5, "green": 0.1, "blue": 0.9],]
 ```

 ## Question 11

 a.
 Create a class called `Movie` that has properties for `name` (`String`), `year` (`Int`), `genre` (`String`), `cast` (`[String]`), and `description` (`String`).
 Create an instance of your `Movie` class

 b.
 Create an instance method inside `Movie` called `blurb` that returns a formatted string describing the movie.

-Ex: Minions came out in 2015.
-It was an animation staring Sandra Bullock, Jon Hamm, and Michael Keaton.
+Ex: "Borat came out in 2006.
+It was an odd film starring Sacha Baron Cohen as a man named Borat who was visiting America from Kazakhstan."

 ## Question 12